 Your doctor may recommend an MRI if you don’t respond to treatment.
 But all kinds of things show up on MRIs — including bulging discs — in people who don’t have any pain.
 Cognitive behavioral therapy and exercise have similar results to surgery, with much less risk and expense.

 Chronic pain of all kinds is linked to stress.
 People who are unemployed or have lower incomes have more back problems, some surveys indicate.
-In about 8 percent of American adults, low back pain is continual, recurrent, or lasts as long as six months.
+In about 8 percent of American adults, low back pain is continual, recurrent, or lasts up to six months.
 Back pain often comes along with other discomfort, anxiety, and insomnia.
 It’s a chicken and egg issue: pain that interferes with your life is a problem in itself, and fretting and sleep deprivation aggravate it.

 Choose to make time — not just once but often and regularly — for the activities that relax you.
-Maybe you used to read novels on Sundays and now you only do chores.
-You may need solitude, walks in the park, or more socializing.
+Maybe you used to read novels on Sundays and now you do chores.
+You may need solitude, walks in the park[DE10] , or more socializing.
 You can also learn breathing and relaxation techniques.
-Self-help books for anxiety provide strategies to employ when you run into triggers — the office bully, the traffic snarl — that stiffen up your muscles.
+Self-help books can provide strategies to employ when you run into triggers — the office bully, the traffic snarl — that stiffen up your muscles.

 Janet O’Dell, RN